cartalyst/nested-sets/introduction/index.md

 A modern and framework agnostic nested sets package utilizing the Modified Preorder Tree Traversal algorithm.

-The package follows the FIG standard PSR-0 to ensure a high level of interoperability between shared PHP code and is fully unit-tested.
+The package follows the FIG standard PSR-4 to ensure a high level of interoperability between shared PHP code and is fully unit-tested.

-The package requires PHP 5.3+ and comes bundled with a Laravel 4 Facade and a Service Provider to simplify the optional framework integration.
+The package requires PHP 5.4+ and comes bundled with a Laravel 5 Service Provider to simplify the optional framework integration.

-Have a [read through the Installation Guide](#installation) and on how to [Integrate it with Laravel 4](#laravel-4).
+Have a [read through the Installation Guide](#installation) and on how to [Integrate it with Laravel 5](#laravel-5).

 ### Quick Example